mahiuddinalkamal/Street-Goods/README.md

 # StreetGoods
-Backend for an android app "StreetGoods"
+REST API back-end for an adaptive android app "StreetGoods" using Spring Boot Framework.